Banks sing new tune to serenade wary graduates

 Retail banking jobs, with average starter salaries of around 30,000 pounds, climbed by nearly a third, and accountancy applications rose 16 percent, according to High Fliers.

-“For investment banking, we’ve seen more interest this year from European countries, and the number of UK applicants has gone down slightly,” said Dee Clarke, recruitment manager at Bank of America Merrill Lynch (BAML) (BAC.N).
+“For investment banking, we’ve seen more interest this year from European countries, and the number of UK applicants has gone down slightly,” said Dee Clarke, recruitment manager at Bank of America Merrill Lynch (BAML).

 “I think it might be more due to the fact that investment banking as an actual business has perhaps not had as much activity and has not been in the press in terms of volumes of deals.”